Tsallis Holographic Dark Energy Reconsidered: Observational constraints and its cosmological implications

 where $P$ and $\rho$ are the effective pressure and energy density respectively.
 Using the equation \eqref{eqn:S1:14} in \eqref{eqn:S2.2:2} the effective equation of state parameter for this model takes the following form

 The asymptotic limit of this is as follows.
-As $x \to -\infty,$ the effective equation of state becomes, $\omega_e \to 0 $ and as $x \to +\infty$ the $\omega_e \to -1.$ In the prior case the matter component could be the dominant component while in the later accelerated epoch, the dominant component is the dark energy.
+As $x \to -\infty,$ the effective equation of state, $\omega_e \to 0 $ and as $x \to +\infty$, $\omega_e \to -1.$ In the former case, the decelerated epoch, the matter component could be the dominant component, while in the latter case, the accelerated epoch, the dominant component is the dark energy.
 The derivative of $\omega_{e}$ with respect to $x$ is obtained to be